-And there are a few reasons for that.
-Brian Balfour says one of the main reasons is related to the relationship inside the company.
-If the numbers are falling, this is the Growth team that other people will blame - they will say "I have nothing to do with Growth".
-On the other hand, if the numbers go up and there are other components that helped, only the Growth team takes the credits.
-Instead, name it around the goal, the team's mission.
+If the numbers are falling, other teams will blame the Growth team.
+On the other hand, if the numbers go up and other components help, only the Growth team takes the credit.
+Instead, name it around the goal – the team's mission.
 In our case, we called the Growth team the Onboarding Team.

-It's important to understand that Product Led Growth is not simply about making a free or trial version of your product available to your customers.
-These are just one of the acquisition strategies.
-Product Led Growth requires a whole new way of thinking about the customer journey in the company, turning the product into an amazing communication platform and making your customers falling in love with it.
+It's important to understand that product-led growth is not simply about making a free or trial version of your product available to your customers.
+Product-led growth requires a whole new way of thinking about the customer journey in the company, turning the product into an amazing communication platform and making your customers fall in love with it.

-With the changes that were made, the first consistent results began to appear.
-We know there is still a long way to go before the product actually begins to generate the Product Qualified Leads (PQLs) consistently.
-Generating a free offer is still in our plans, but we understand that the first step is to improve the trial version we already offer today.
+We know there is still a long way to go before our product begins consistently generating Product Qualified Leads (PQLs).
+Creating a new free offer is still in our plans, but we understand the first step is to improve the trial version we are already offering.

 If now’s the time to shift from sales-led to product-led, sign up for our free PLG fundamentals course.
 In less than an hour, you’ll get a clear idea of whether it’s time to give PLG a try.
 And if so, the steps you can take to make it a success.